axettone/manuals/bsd/macOS/net/Setup-a-gw.md

-# Setup macOS as ad internet gateway
+# Setup macOS as an internet gateway

 ## Run on macOS as root